-The Adaptive Insights API has three general areas:
+The Adaptive Planning API has three general areas:

 Metadata Retrieval and Manipulation

-A client can invoke an API call by sending an HTTP POST request to the main Adaptive Insights web services endpoint.
+A client can invoke an API call by sending an HTTP POST request to the main Adaptive Planning web services endpoint.
 The endpoint has appended to it a version number indicating which version of the API is being invoked.
-The current version of the Adaptive Insights API is v22:
+The current version of the Adaptive Planning API is v25:

 To see a history of API changes, see API changes by release.

 The HTTP POST request will contain post data, which itself will be an XML document.
 This XML document contains some standard sections that are present on every API method call and some other sections that are specific to each API method call.
 The Adaptive Planning server will process the API method call and return the results as another XML document.
 Like the request, the response XML document has some sections that are the same for each API method and some sections that are specific for each API method.